Layout with CSS Flexbox is powerful but complicated. So we made this:

 `flex: 999 999 auto` which consumes all space in the last line of your content.

 I often use flexbox to layout things and I found it's frustrating to test all attributes again and again everytime, so why not just having a nice, easy interface to bootstrap all these things up?
-And Now it's here, I use this every time building a flexible layout, and I suggest you to bookmark this in your web design toolbox too.
+And Now it's here, a flexbox playground for on-demand CSS generation.
+I use this every time building a flexible layout, and I suggest you to bookmark this in your web design toolbox too.

 we also provides micro animation solutions with thousands of icons in loading.io for you to enrich your website and projects, don't forget to check it out!